metheis/clonewarsquotes/README.md

 ## clonewarsquotes

 A website that compiles the opening quotes of all Clone Wars episodes.
-Built by Mark Theis in conjunction with FreeHTML5.co
+Based on [Minimal](https://github.com/pages-themes/minimal) by [orderedlist](https://github.com/orderedlist)